 You should expect to pay an entry fee along with a yearly dues assessment.
 The entry fee generally covers the cost of rule books, study material and, in some cases, classroom instruction.
 Thereafter, you must pass a written rules test to become certified.

 Referee training varies from state to state and from sport to sport.
 Each state hosts a high school sports website which contains information for officials.
 In many cases referee and umpire camps, if not required, are strongly encouraged to educate new officials and help them advance in their sport.

 Another common requirement is that New York sports officials pass a floor or field exam to show that they understand how the rules and mechanics are applied during game situations.

 New York’s athletic association, NYSPHSAA, provides a contact person for each sport.
 That person can assist officiating candidates with the application process.

-New York Basketball Officials
+New York Basketball Referee

 To become a basketball referee in New York, you must contact the IAABO board in your area.
 They will help you with the referee training process.
 Use this link to find your local IAABO board.

 New York Football Referee